Retail Margin & Markup Calculator: How To Price Retail Items

 In retail, your margin and markup are two of the most important metrics for measuring your profit and understanding your pricing.
 Your margin refers to your business’s net revenue minus the cost of goods sold (COGS), while your markup is the difference between the selling cost and wholesale or production cost of your merchandise.

-Our calculator will help you measure both your margin and markup quickly and easily, so that you can see if you are on the right track or need to make adjustments for success.
-Input the price that you sell your merchandise for and the cost that you paid for it, and your margin and markup will appear automatically.
+Our calculator measures both your margin and markup to determine if you are on the right track or need to make adjustments for success.

-Although both margin and markup calculations take into account the same metrics, cost and price, they are not interchangeable.
-Let’s take a deeper look at what margin and markup mean, how they are calculated, and the ways that you can use them to run a successful retail business.
+Although both margin and markup calculations take into account the same metrics—wholesale cost and list price—they are not interchangeable.
+Let’s look deeper at what margin and markup mean, how they are calculated, and how to use them to run a successful retail business.

 Calculating Retail Margin

-Retail margin refers to the selling price of an item minus all the costs associated with that item—known as COGS.
-This includes all labor, transportation, storage, marketing, and unit costs.
-In other words, margin is your revenue minus all the money you have spent on acquiring and managing your inventory.
+Retail margin refers to the selling price of an item minus all the costs associated with that item—known as COGS, which includes all labor, transportation, storage, marketing, and unit costs.
+In other words, margin is your revenue minus all the money spent on acquiring and managing your inventory.

 Retail Margin Formula